Republic of Benin (1967)

-The Republic of Benin was a short-lived unrecognized secessionist state in West Africa that existed for one day in 1967.
+The Republic of Benin was a short-lived unrecognized secessionist state in West Africa that existed for seven hours in 1967.
 It was established on 19 September 1967 during the Nigerian Civil War as a puppet state of Biafra, following its occupation of Nigeria's Mid-Western Region, and named after its capital, Benin City, with Albert Nwazu Okonkwo as its head of government.

 The new state was an attempt by Biafra to prevent non-Igbo residents of the neighbouring Mid-Western Region from siding with Nigeria following regional ethnic tensions early in the war.
 The Republic of Benin was officially declared even as the Nigerian federal forces were reconquering the region and ended the following day as they entered Benin City.
-The occupation of the Mid-Western Region turned residents against the secessionist cause, and was used by the Nigerian government as justification to escalate the war against Biafra.
+The occupation of the Mid-Western Region turned residents against the secessionist cause and was used by the Nigerian government as justification to escalate the war against Biafra.

-History
+Background and prelude

 In the lead-up to the Nigerian Civil War, residents of the ethnically diverse Mid-Western Region attempted to take a neutral position.
 Shortly before Biafra announced its secession from Nigeria, leaders in the Mid-Western Region sponsored a peace conference near Benin City, and officials refused to permit Nigerian federal troops to invade Biafra through the region.
 In August 1967, Biafran forces occupied the Mid-Western Region and took control of the regional government, with American-educated doctor Albert Okonkwo as the new head of government under the title governor.
 Initially, the Igbo population welcomed Biafran control, while non-Igbos generally were unhappy but decided to wait for the restoration of federal control rather than resist.
-Initial relations between the new administration and non-Igbos were peaceful but uneasy, and in order to improve relations, Okonkwo's administration saturated homes and streets with news from the Biafran position.
+Initial relations between the new administration and non-Igbos were peaceful but uneasy.
+To improve relations, Okonkwo's administration saturated homes and streets with news from the Biafran position.
 However, the mass media campaign began to fill the state with news about the oppression of the Igbo in Nigeria, and as the days passed, only increased the region's ethnic divide.
 The endless public relations campaign destroyed non-Igbo sympathy for the pro-Biafran secessionist cause instead of converting them to outright support, with most adopting neutral or pro-Nigerian sympathies.
 As relations between the occupational government and non-Igbos continued to deteriorate, Biafran President C. Odumegwu Ojukwu visited the Mid-Western Region to raise support and met with leaders of the previously banned National Convention of Nigerian Citizens (NCNC).
-Although the visit prompted increased support among former NCNC partisans, their former intra-party discord reawakened, and at the same time NCNC partisans began to clash with supporters of other parties, and the non-Igbo rejection of the invasion was solidified.
+Although the visit prompted increased support among former NCNC partisans, their former intra-party discord reawakened.
+At the same time NCNC partisans began to clash with supporters of other parties.
+The non-Igbo rejection of the invasion was solidified.
 As Okonkwo's administration continued to lose the support of the Mid-Western Region's populace, they became desperate.